percona/pg_tde/README.md

 # pg_tde: Transparent Database Encryption for PostgreSQL

-The PostgreSQL extension that provides data encryption at rest on the table level.
-It is in the experimental stage and is actively developed.
+The PostgreSQL extension provides data at rest encryption on table level.
+It is currently in an experimental phase and is under active development.
 [We need your feedback!](https://github.com/percona/pg_tde/discussions/151)

 ## Table of contents
 1. [Overview](#overview)